olamilekankdk-sys/olist-marketing-analysis/README.md

 ## Business Questions

-Each `.sql` file in `/queries` contains the question, the query, and the findings.
+Each `.sql` file  contains the question, the query, and the findings.

 | # | Question | Key finding |
 |---|---|---|